Marinated Chickpeas

 Variations

-• 2-3 cloves of grated or crushed garlic makes a nice addition.
+- 2-3 cloves of grated or crushed garlic or a few tablespoons of minced shallot or onions makes a nice addition.

-• For herbs, mix and match 3 tsp of parsley, thyme, basil or oregano
+- For herbs, mix and match 3 tsp of parsley, thyme, basil, rosemary or oregano.

-• Try lemon instead of balsamic vinegar for lemon marinated chickpeas.
+- Try lemon juice instead of balsamic vinegar for lemon marinated chickpeas.
+1-2 teaspoons of lemon zest are good as well.

 Making & Storing